 - Assistance in meeting project requirements: Project documents help you to define and keep track of the requirements and goals of a project and thus ensure that your project is going in the right direction at all times.

 - Learn from projects: After project completion, documentation helps you to analyse the course of the project and learn from it.
-This way you can see what went well, where mistakes happened and where changes were necessary.
-This helps you to then design your next project in a more optimal way.
+This way you can see what went well, where mistakes happened and where changes were necessary This helps you to then design your next project in a more optimal way.

 Different documents are needed in different project phases.
 Therefore, we have divided the project documents according to the project phases: initialisation, planning, implementation and completion.

-1. Project initialization
+1. Project initialisation

 1.1 Project manual